howardbdev/rails-with-auth-online-web-120919/README.md

 second-lecture: only for Omniauth WITH Devise
 omniauth-with-google-no-devise: for Omniauth WITHOUT Devise

+master is up-to-date with omniauth-with-google-no-devise so if you're using devise make sure to switch branches.

 Today's plan:  Rails Auth AND Rails Auth with Devise